Emery on Villa star Kamara's progress: He has a big potential to continue exploiting - TribalFootball.com

-Emery on Villa star Kamara's progress: He has a big potential to continue exploiting
+Emery on Villa star Kamara's progress: He has big potential to continue exploiting

+Aston Villa boss Unai Emery has backed Boubacar Kamara to improve even further.

 The midfielder put in an impressive display in the team’s 0-0 Champions League draw with Juventus on Wednesday.